-The American Bulldog is stocky and muscular, but also agile and built for chasing down stray cattle and helping out with work on the farm.
+The American Bulldog is stocky and muscular, but also agile and built for chasing down stray cattle and helping with farm work.
 In fact, some are known to jump six feet or more into the air.

-American Bulldogs are intelligent and affectionate, which makes them great, protective family dogs, though they have high exercise needs and require an experienced, active owner.
+American Bulldogs are intelligent and affectionate, which makes them great, protective family dogs; although, they have high exercise needs and require an experienced, active pet parent.
 They can vary in appearance, as there are multiple types, including the Bully or Classic type, also known as the Johnson type, the Standard or Performance type, also called the Scott type, and hybrids of the two.

-See below for full list of American Bulldog characteristics!
+See below for full list of dog breed traits and facts about American Bulldogs!

 American Bulldog Breed Pictures